 About the project

-This project seeks to understand how young (aged 16-35) lesbian, gay, bisexual, transgender, intersex, queer, or questioning (LGBTIQ+) people in Australia use digital social media.
-We are interested in mainstream platforms like Facebook and Instagram, through to emerging platforms like Snapchat, and including hook-up/dating applications such as Grindr, Tinder, and Her.
+This project (commencing in 2016) sought to understand how young (aged 16-35) lesbian, gay, bisexual, transgender, intersex, queer, or questioning (LGBTIQ+) people in Australia use digital social media.
+We were interested in mainstream platforms like Facebook and Instagram, through to emerging platforms at the time like Snapchat (the social media landscape has changed a lot since we started!), and including hook-up/dating applications such as Grindr, Tinder, and Her.

-This project is being conducted with the approval of the University of Tasmania’s Social Science Human Research Ethics Committee, reference H15362.
+This project was conducted with the approval of the University of Tasmania’s Social Science Human Research Ethics Committee, reference H15362.

 About the researchers

-Brady Robards is a lecturer in sociology at Monash University.
+Brady Robards is an Associate Professor of Sociology at Monash University.
 His research explores how young people use and thus produce social media, with a focus on reflexive identity-work.
 Brady’s work appears in journals such as New Media & Society, Young, Continuum, and Sociology.
-Recent books include Youth Cultures & Subcultures: Australian Perspectives, and Mediated Youth Cultures.
+His last book was titled Growing up on Facebook (co-authored with Sian Lincoln).
 For more, see bradyrobards.com.
 Twitter: @bradyjay

-Brendan Churchill is a lecturer in sociology and a PhD candidate in the School of Social Sciences, University of Tasmania.
+Brendan Churchill is a researcher in sociology at the University of Melbourne.
 Brendan is a quantitative sociologist in the sub-field of life course research.
 Brendan’s research focuses on how individuals change over the life course and the impact of life course transitions (from education to the labour market; from the family household to having a family) on individual lives using longitudinal data.
 Brendan is interested in how life course trajectories differ across generations and the related issues of intergenerational inequity.
 Twitter: @BrenChurchill

-Benjamin Hanckel is a PhD candidate at the University of Technology, Sydney.
-His research interests focus on new technologies, their design, and the role they play in the lives of young people.
-His recent work has explored the role of technology in the lives of LGBTIQ+ youth, and those working in/around and/or effected by HIV.
+Benjamin Hanckel is a Senior Research Fellow at Western Sydney University.
+His research focuses on digital technologies for health, with a focus on their design, and the role they play in the lives of children and young people.
+His recent work has examined the role of technology in the lives of LGBTIQ+ youth, as well as how technologies are used in the delivery of health interventions and for health advocacy.
 Twitter: @benhanckel

 Son Vivienne is a lecturer in Digital Media at Flinders University.
 Recent projects, undertaken as a Post-Doctoral Research Fellow based at the University of Queensland’s Centre for Communication and Social Change (CfCSC), include scoping research in Free and Open Source Software and Digital Citizenship in India and Australia; and development of a hybrid online/face to face teaching space exploring ICTs and Community Media in Development contexts.
 Son undertook her doctorate based at ARC Centre of Excellence for Creative Industries and Innovation (CCi) at Queensland University of Technology, where her research explored Digital Storytelling as a tool for Everyday Activism, focusing particularly on the problems of Voice, Queer Identity and Networked Publics.
 Twitter: @sonjaviv